 In the movie Top Gun, Tom Skerritt, tells the fighter pilots, “You are the best of the best, the elite,” and “we’ll make you even better.”

-Typically, most people set goals to change, which are usually on areas we already feel bad about ourselves, the worse part, and we start from a point of “I am no good.”
+Typically, most people set a goal to change, which are usually on areas we already feel bad about ourselves, the worse part, and we start from a point of “I am no good.”

-I would “like” to get better at stopping it, but come on’, I do it too much already.
-So, instead, I am setting my goals, based upon my strengths of discipline, sport psychology, and creativity.
-The goals I set are based upon “I rock at this stuff.”
+I would “like” to get better at stopping it, but come on’, I’m already distrac ted on zoom calls and still multi-task.
+So, instead, my technique for goals is based upon my strengths of discipline, sport psychology, mental toughness, and creativity.

 But, more than likely, half way through the six-week process, we’ll stumble, begin to make excuses, and feel bad as a result.

 We do much better in life, using our existing strengths to improve.
 Confidence is a powerful tool in sports and in life, because when things are going well, we are more energized, positive, and relaxed.
 When we have momentum, we “keep doing what we’re doing.”

 Dr. Rob Bell is a Sport Psychology Coach.
-His company DRB & associates is based in Indianapolis.
-Some clients have included: University of Notre Dame, Marriott, and Walgreens.
-Check out the most recent book on Mental Toughness- Don’t Should on Your Kids: Build Their Mental Toughness
+His company DRB & associates coach executives and professional athletes and is based in Indianapolis.
+Some clients have included three winners on the PGA Tour, Indy Eleven, University of Notre Dame, Marriott, and Walgreens.